Luigi Pantisano: Political career

 Luigi Pantisano's involvement in local politics began, according to his own statements, around 1999.
 In 2017, he joined the Left Party.
 In 2020, he ran for mayor of Konstanz.
 After being ahead in the first round of voting, he lost to incumbent Ulrich Burchardt in the second round.

 In 2021, Pantisano was deputy state spokesperson for Die Linke Baden-Württemberg.
 From 2022 to 2024, Pantisano was a member of the party's federal executive committee.

 In the 2025 German federal election, Luigi Pantisano ran in the Stuttgart I constituency and entered the German Bundestag via second vote on the state list.

-He is a member of the party's internal movement left.
+As the preferred candidate of the outgoing Jan van Aken, Pantisano announced his candidacy for co-chairmanship of the Left Party alongside Ines Schwerdtner on 16 April 2026.
+He was elected unopposed on 20 June 2026, with 53.3 percent of the vote.
+He is the first chairman of his party with a migration background.

+Controversy

+Partisano in a statement linked the governing policies of Chancellor Friedrich Merz's center-right Christian Democratic Union (CDU) to fascism, which triggered a storm of indignation.
+Later he apologized saying his words were shortened and wrong in that form.

 Memberships

 Pantisano is a member of the Chamber of Architects of Baden-Württemberg, the Association of Persecutees of the Nazi Regime – Federation of Antifascists (VVN-BdA) and the United Services Union (ver.di).